shreyak-05/Teleop-and-Proportional-Controller/README.md

     ros2 launch project_1_group_2 competition.launch.py

-Once the robot is launched in Gazebo, follow these steps for teleoperation:

-**Run Teleoperation**

 In a separate terminal, start the teleoperation script to control the robot:

     ros2 run project_1_group_2 teleop.py